New England Philharmonic: Repertoire and awards

 The orchestra is known for its premieres of new works by contemporary composers, and its performances of both earlier works of classical music, as well as more modern music.
-The orchestra organizes an annual call for scores from emerging composers, and also a young artists competition.
+The orchestra organizes an annual call for scores from emerging composers, and also a young artist competition.
 The orchestra has received the Award for Adventurous Programming from the American Society of Composers, Authors and Publishers seven times, most recently in 2011.

 The ensemble hosts a composer in residence each season.
 Past composers in residence include Marjorie Merryman, Peter Child, Michael Gandolfi, Andy Vores, Richard Cornell, and Robert Kyr, the last of whom was the first such composer, appointed in 1985.

 The orchestra has received grants and awards from organizations supporting the arts, including the Aaron Copland Fund for Music and the Virgil Thomson Foundation.
 The orchestra is supported by the Massachusetts Cultural Council, a state agency of Massachusetts.